What Do Octopus Eat?

 - And, even the occasional shark

-The Atlantic Pygmy Octopus (Octopus joubini), a little nugget of an octopus measuring in at around 4 cm (1.5 inches) will have very different eating habits than the Giant Pacific Octopus (Enteroctopus dofleini) who weighs over 250 kg (600 pounds) with a 9-meter (30 feet) arm span.
+The Atlantic Pygmy Octopus (Octopus joubini), a little nugget of an octopus measuring in at around 4 cm (1.5 inches), will have very different eating habits than the Giant Pacific Octopus (Enteroctopus dofleini) who can weigh 70.7 kg (156 pounds) with a 3-5 meter (9-16 foot) arm span.

 You won’t find smaller octopuses going after the occasional dogfish shark – and even sometimes birds – like their larger cousins.
 Instead, they feed on: